kasramp/UbuntuIndicatorWeather/README.md

 # UbuntuIndicatorWeather
 ## Description
 UbuntuIndicatorWeather is a very simple weather indicator for Ubuntu unity and Gnome 3.
-It is developed with Python and uses two web service calls [IpInfo.io](http://ipinfo.io/), [Open Weather Map](http://api.openweathermap.org/) to detect user's location and temperature respectively.
+It is developed with Python and uses two web service calls based on [Ip-api.com](http://ip-api.com/), [Open Weather Map](http://api.openweathermap.org/) to detect user's location and temperature respectively.

 ## Dependencies
 The indicator has dependencies for Python >= 2.7 and requires some Python libraries which are listed below